Skip to content

 Do I need goods in transit insurance?

-Many liability insurance policies have an exclusion for damaged or lost property that does not belong to you while it’s in your care.
-This means that if your customer’s property is damaged in an accident during transportation – for example, an accidental fire in the vehicle destroys their property – your liability insurance may not pay out to help you cover related costs if you are held liable.
-This is where goods in transit insurance comes in handy.
+Other types of business insurance do not always cover accidental damage and often exclude damaged or lost property that does not belong to you while it’s in your care.
+This means that if your customer’s property is damaged during transportation your business insurance may not pay out to help you cover costs if you are held liable.

 Frequently asked questions